 Before he left, our daughters bought pouches and filled them with small stones for him to carry.
 Dropped from their palms were a rose quartz, an agate and bloodstone offering him both love and protection.
 Wrapped around the stones was a note from me, a bandage holding tight the wounds that had not yet begun to bleed.
 My message wasn’t original, just words about a field and forgiveness, said best by Rumi.
 I knew it was us he was questioning, our marriage and what it meant to him.
 He’d made this clear.
 I could only let go as I watched him gather his families hopes and dreams in his pockets and set out to meet himself.
 He hadn’t been asking for permission.
 This was solely about him.

-Little girl’s fingers left smears on a wrinkled sheet of paper that was taped to the kitchen wall.
+Little girls fingers left smears on a wrinkled sheet of paper that was taped to the kitchen wall.
 It was a map pulled from his pocket before leaving on his journey; handed to our daughters age eight and ten for them to follow the pilgrimage he was taking through Northern Spain.
-At first glance it appeared so utterly basic, a display of my husband’s intentions that shows absolutely nothing of what was happening to the life of our family.
-It was December of 2008 and he was to walk the Camino or what is also known as the Way of St. James to hold back the years, renew a spirit that hasn’t yet found what it was searching for.
+At first glance it appeared so utterly basic, a display of my husband’s intentions that showed absolutely nothing of what was happening to the life of our family.
+It was December of 2008 and he was to walk the Camino or what is also known as the Way of St. James to hold back the years, renew a spirit that hadn’t yet found what it was searching for.
 As he left, embracing me at the train station, he said, “I love you, I hope I work out my shit,” neither his lips nor eyes met mine.
 I was scared but I had respect for what he was doing.

 As our daughters traced his route, the places, Pamplona and Logrono became real to us as did his pain.
 “My feet are freezing and my knees are aching.”
 The pilgrim with a cell phone relayed to his family.
 It was December and cold.
 This trek, this road to Santiago normally takes people a month to complete, if not longer but it was never his plan to walk the entire way.
 He didn’t have that kind of time to work out his shit.
 I awaited his decision around Burgos, where he was probably making a plan to accelerate; depart from the path he was on and take a bus toward the ceremonial end where seekers arrive at the cathedral of Santiago de Compostela.